Senior Pet Health, Exercise, and Financial Resources

 Mobility issues are one of the most commonly associated signs of old age in a pet.
-Luckily, there are many ways to accommodate your older pet’s disabilities and make their life a bit more comfortable.
+Luckily, there are many ways to accommodate your older pet’s obstacles and make their life a bit more comfortable.
 First, we’ll go over the signs of mobility issues and then suggest some solutions.

-Below are the signs of arthritis and mobility issues:
+Below are the signs of mobility issues: